isblab/IMP_Toolbox/docs/imp_toolbox_obs_vault/af_pipeline/Parser/AfParser/update_pae.md

 	token_chain_ids: list,
 	**kwargs,
 ):
-	""" Update the PAE matrix based on the keyword. \n
+	"""Update the PAE matrix based on the keyword.

 	If average_atom_pae is set to True, the repeated residue IDs are removed. \n
 	PAE values for the repeated residue IDs are replaced with the mean of the PAE values. \n

 	Args:

+		pae (np.ndarray):
-		pae (np.ndarray): PAE matrix.
+			PAE matrix.

+		token_res_ids (list):
-		token_res_ids (list): tokenized residue IDs.
+			tokenized residue IDs.

+		token_chain_ids (list):
-		token_chain_ids (list): tokenized chain IDs.
+			tokenized chain IDs.

+		**average_atom_pae (bool, optional):
+			If True, the repeated residue IDs are removed. \n Defaults to False.

 	Returns:

+		pae (np.ndarray):
-		pae (np.ndarray): updated PAE matrix.
+			updated PAE matrix.
 	"""

 	if kwargs.get("average_atom_pae", False):